lb1224-icl/stock-analyzer/README.md

 # 📈 Stock Analyzer Dashboard

-An interactive stock analysis tool built with **Python, Plotly, and Dash**.
+An interactive stock analysis tool built with **Python, Plotly, and Dashgi**.
 This project is designed to demonstrate **data analysis, visualization, and financial insight**

 ---